Bright Health Transparency of Coverage.

 Out-of-Network Liability and Balance Billing.
 Enrollee Claim Submission.
 Grace Periods and Claims Pending.
 Retroactive Denials.
 Recoupment of Overpayments.
 Medical necessity and pre-authorization timeframes and enrollee responsibilities.
 Prescription drug exception timeframes and enrollee responsibilities.
 Explanation of benefits (EOB).
 Coordination of benefits.

 Benefits are not available when you use a Non-Network Provider except for emergency health services or services received from an ancillary provider at a network facility.
 Payment for Out-of-Network emergency services may be limited to the plan’s Allowable Amount.

 In addition, you may have to pay the difference between the plan’s allowable amount and the amount the provider bills.
 This is called Balance Billing.
-Balance Billing is the difference between the out-of-network provider's charge and the allowed amount for the service(s) under your plan.
+Balance Billing is the difference between the Non-Network provider's charge and the Allowable Amount for the service(s) under your plan.

-For example, if the out-of-network provider's charge is $150 and Bright Health’s allowable amount is $100, the provider may bill you for the difference of $50.
+For example, if the Non-Network provider's charge is $150 and Bright HealthCare’s Allowable Amount is $100, the provider may bill you for the difference of $50.

-An in-network provider may not bill you for the difference between their charge and Bright Health’s negotiated rate.
+A Participating Provider may not bill you for the difference between their charge and Bright HealthCare’s negotiated rate.